-Make the case.
 There’s nothing like writing it all out as a way to force you to clearly and succinctly articulate what you want to accomplish and why.
-I recommend a visual slide deck to help organize your thoughts.
+Preparing a slide deck to help organize your thoughts might be used with advisory groups or the leadership who will ultimately grant your budget request.
 Use concise language (no jargon!) to describe why you need to redesign your website.

 - Trends and best practice.

 Educate your leadership about the importance of the website.
-Connect the dots to help them understand the reach of your website and its value for recruiting students.
+Connect the dots to help them understand the reach of your website and its value for recruiting students and engaging alumni donors.
 Make it clear that the website is infrastructure that requires investment.
 It is the 24/7 enterprise platform for communicating with the audiences you need to influence.

-Mobile is no longer just a trend.
-Your site must be responsive.
+Mobile stopped being a trend a while ago.
+Your site must be usable on mobile devices.
 Frankly, “going mobile” is one of those reasons that campus leaders pay attention to by default.
 Use that to your advantage!

 Even the most basic analytics can confirm that your website is the flagship communication vehicle.
-Include the total number of off-campus visitors in a one-year period or the percentage of mobile traffic to your site.
+Include the metrics that your leadership team cares most about.
+Perhaps the total number of off-campus visitors in a one-year period or the percentage of mobile traffic to your site.

 - Institutional goals.